How DNA and an old glove helped police catch accused Boston serial rapist

 Last year, police in Boston got a new break in the case.

-Using DNA taken from the glove, they searched for potential suspects using publicly available DNA information submitted by family members to ancestry databses, eventually landing on Mr Nilo as a person of interest.
+Using DNA taken from the original sexual assault examinations, they searched for potential suspects using DNA information submitted by family members to commercial ancestry databses GEDMatch and Family Tree DNA, eventually landing on Mr Nilo as a person of interest.

-FBI agents surveilling the attorney saw the man handle a glass and silverware at a corporate event and were able to collect a DNA sample, according to police.
+FBI agents surveilling the attorney saw him handle a glass and silverware at a corporate event and were able to collect a DNA sample, according to police.

+The DNA on the sample allegedly matched both the evidence found in the rape kits and on a sample taken from the glove one of the women used to fend off the alleged rapist.

-Police arrested Mr Nilo in the lobby of a luxury building, after luring him out by telling him had a package.
+Boston Police and FBI agents arrested Mr Nilo in the lobby of a luxury building in Weehawken last week, allegedly telling him “a large package had been delivered to him that did not fit in the ... lockers where the residents pick up packages,” according to prosecutors.

 The suspect